Dre Campbell Farm

 Water thyme regularly for the first few weeks until it establishes itself.
 After that, water when the top inch or so of soil is dry.
 Thyme is also drought-tolerant, so avoid overwatering.

-Prune thyme in early spring to improve shape and airflow.
-Use sharp pruning shears and cut the leafy stems.
-This will stimulate new growth and prevent thyme from getting woody.
+Prune thyme in early spring.
+Use sharp pruning shears to cut the leafy stems.
+This will stimulate new growth and prevent thyme from becoming woody.

 Fertilizer Requirements

-Thyme is a low-maintenance herb, but providing the right amount of fertilizer will keep your plant healthy and productive.
+Thyme is a low-maintenance herb, but providing the right fertilizer will keep your plant healthy and productive.

 During the growing season in spring and summer, fertilize your thyme every few weeks.
 Use a diluted, all-purpose fertilizer, such as IV Organic.
 Compost is also a great fit.